 New York, N.Y.
 10019-6099, U.S.A.

 Mr. Barbash has a diverse practice covering all aspects of the asset management business.
-He regularly advises mutual fund, exchange-traded fund, hedge fund and private equity fund clients on a variety of transactional, compliance and regulatory matters.
-His areas of expertise include mutual fund operations and regulation, hedge fund formation and regulation, private equity fund structuring and financing, venture capital fund operations and offerings, and fund governance.
-He regularly represents buyers and sellers in asset management merger and acquisition transactions and advises asset managers of all types in connection with administrative and court actions brought by securities regulators.
-He has particular experience and expertise dealing with status issues arising under the Investment Company Act of 1940 and the Investment Advisers Act of 1940.
+He regularly advises investment managers and fiduciaries, mutual fund, exchange-traded fund, hedge fund, private equity fund venture capital fund clients on a variety of transactional, compliance and regulatory matters.
+His areas of expertise include investment adviser operations and compliance matters.
+He regularly represents buyers and sellers in asset management merger and acquisition transactions and restructurings and advises asset managers of all types in connection with administrative and court actions brought by securities regulators.
+He has particular experience and expertise dealing with "status" issues arising under the Investment Advisers Act of 1940 and the Investment Company Act of 1940.
 He has, in addition to serving as the Director of the SEC’s Division of Investment Management, held staff attorney positions with the Division of Investment Management and the Plan Benefits Security Division of the Office of the Solicitor of the U.S. Department of Labor, which has responsibility for the administration of the fiduciary responsibility provisions of the U.S. federal employee benefit plans law.
 His practice has been focused on investment advisers, fiduciaries and securities regulation since 1978.

 Selected Professional and Business Activities